rish936/Honours_Course_Project_Web_based_Chat/README.md

 Editor used - Visual Studio Code
 Langauage Used - HTML, CSS, PHP, SQL

+Create a database named mychat.
-Import the mychat.sql file in phpadmin.
+Import the mychat.sql file in mychat database.

 Start Apache and MySql server